 Daycare and schooling

-Thoughts about schooling are probably at the top of your list for those who move to Iceland with children.
+Thoughts about schooling are probably at the top of your list if you're moving to Iceland with children.
 Icelandic schools tend to be small (by many standards) and situated in pedestrian-friendly neighborhoods where younger children (6-16) can walk without crossing major roads.
 You won't find yellow school buses in Iceland!

 Childcare is subsidized by the government and available to all children from the age of one.
 The cost is reduced at the age of two when children attend kindergarten/preschool (leikskóli) and is free after six, when most children enter first grade (grunnskóli).
 Education is free in Iceland, up to the university level (excluding registration costs).
 While immersing young foreign children in Icelandic schools can be a tough transition language-wise, they adjust reasonably quickly.
 There are also international educational options that charge tuition (see below).